ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

     be more than actually needed by your software if you do not use virtual environments or were not careful when installing the dependencies.

-The second is a README.md file.
-In simple terms this is just a small text providing details on the operative system, Python version, installation instructions - i.e. how to install the dependencies - and usage instructions.
+The second is a `README.md` file.
+In simple terms this is just a small text providing details on the operating system, Python version, installation instructions - i.e. how to install the dependencies - and usage instructions.

 As an example, your software directory now could look like: